 - Flour.
 All-purpose flour works perfectly.

 - Spices.
-Cinnamon and ginger bring a deep spicy flavor–think pumpkin bread.
+Cinnamon and ginger bring a deep spicy flavor.

 - Eggs.
-Adds flavor and structor-plus it gives the pancakes a little lift.
+Adds flavor and structure-plus it gives the pancakes a little lift.

 - Milk.
-Use any milk you love.
 Both dairy and dairy-free milk work.

 - Vanilla Extract.
 Enhances the cinnamon and ginger flavors while adding a nice vanilla note.